Faux53/banana-pi-telescope-go-to/raspberrypi telescope pointer/README.rst

-raspberry version of banana, not updated as much as the banana.
+raspberry version of the point to finder, not updated as much as the banana.